-Often called, “Emerald by day, ruby by night”, Alexandrite has remarkable colour changing abilities and can appear green to blue in daylight but red to purple in incandescent light.
+Often called, “Emerald by day, ruby by night”, Alexandrite has remarkable color changing abilities and can appear green to blue in daylight but red to purple in incandescent light.
 Alexandrite was discovered in 1830 in Ural Mountains, Russia.
-The gemstone’s colours, red and green, were Russia’s imperial colours at the time n hence the mineral was named after Czar Alexander II.
+The gemstone’s colors, red and green, were Russia’s imperial colors at the time n hence the mineral was named after Czar Alexander II.
 Alexander II was, at the time of discovery, the next in line Russia’s Emperor.

 The gemstone’s association with the Russian emperor may have helped the gem gain its prestige status.
 Alexandrite was associated with royalty and beauty and its rarity mystified this gemstone even further.